WhatsApp enforcer: Shahbaz Sharif to bring new style

 Opposition politicians who say PML-N wants to turn the nuclear-armed nation in a family fiefdom have begun to turn their crosshairs on Shahbaz, accusing him of corruption and vowing to use the judicial system to bring him down.

-“This is not a democracy, this is a kingdom,” said Imran Khan.
+“This is not a democracy, this is a kingdom,” said Imran Khan, leader of the opposition PTI party.

 Shahbaz has filed a 10 billion rupees ($95 million) lawsuit against Khan after the former cricketer-turned-politician alleged a source close to Shahbaz offered him a bribe to drop the Supreme Court case against Nawaz.